srsran/srsRAN_Project_docs/docs/source/dev_guide/source/code_guide/source/index.rst

 Code Style Guide
 ################

-This document establishes the basic guidelines and recommendations for C and C++ programming styles within the srsRAN Project code base.
-Many of the guidelines are C++ specific, however some can still be applied to C. The main goal of this document is to help establish a consistent programming style throughout the srsRAN Project code base, and improve the readability and maintainability of code committed by users.
+This document establishes the basic guidelines and recommendations for C and C++ programming styles within |project_name| code base.
+Many of the guidelines are C++ specific, however some can still be applied to C. The main goal of this document is to help establish a consistent programming style throughout |project_name| code base, and improve the readability and maintainability of code committed by users.

 This document is heavily inspired in `LLVM's coding standards <https://llvm.org/docs/CodingStandards.html>`_, please refer to this